matthid/matthid.github.io/_posts/2015-12-17-news-replaced-with-blog.md

+---
+layout: post
-﻿# Date: 2015-12-17; Title: News replaced with blog; Tags: blog,yaaf; Author: Matthias Dittrich
+title: News replaced with blog
+---

 Just a short information that now the 'news' section has been replaced with a blog here on yaaf.de.
 At the end of this post I show all the code needed to include a basic markdown based blog to your website via `FSharp.Formatting`!

 Some more features will be added soon:

 - Ability to comment blog posts.
 - Ability to filter posts by year and tag.

 The blog was build with the lovely [FSharp.Formatting](https://github.com/tpetricek/FSharp.Formatting/) library (the first time I actually used it as a regular library!).
 It's a very simple in-memory implementation (which is fine for the low number of posts) and all posts are markup files in a folder which are processed to html by `FSharp.Formatting`.